1993 (D) Madison Dollar

 Description

 The 1993 (D) Madison Dollar is a dollar produced at the Denver Mint as part of the Modern Commemorative Dollars (1982-Date) series.
-The U.S. Mint produced 98,383 examples.
-The obverse features designs varying by commemorative issue, authorized by Congress to honor significant American events, people, and institutions, while the reverse displays designs varying by commemorative issue.
-Designed by William Krawczewics/Dean McMullen.
+The U.S. Mint produced 98,383 examples, making this the scarcer of two mint variants, with 16% of total production.
+The obverse features designs varying by commemorative issue, authorized by Congress to honor significant American events, people, and institutions and the reverse displays designs varying by commemorative issue.
+Struck after the transition from silver to clad coinage, as the Mint adapted to modern production methods and record-breaking mintages.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Auction record: $552 MS70 12-30-2003 Heritage Auctions.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #9670.
-The modern commemorative coin program was revived in 1982 after a 28-year hiatus.
-Over 80 different silver dollar commemoratives have been issued.
-Proof and uncirculated versions are produced each year.
-Low-mintage issues and popular subjects command the highest premiums.

 External References